Freelancing software that helps you get paid faster.

 Learning the proper freelancer email etiquette -- from responding promptly to using personal greetings -- will help you look more professional and build stronger, lasting client relationship (all great for your bottom line).
 But, there’s a special kind of etiquette that comes into play when asking for payment in an email.

 Whether it’s your very first freelance invoice or you’re dealing with a late-paying client, it’s important to know how to ask for payment professionally and politely.
-Here are just some of the things to keep in mind in these situations.
+Here are just some of the things to keep in mind when you send a payment request email to your client.

 1. How to ask a client for payment politely